qm-org/qualitymuncher/README.md

 Paste the following command into WIN + R:\
 ``powershell "iex(iwr -useb is.gd/qlmunch)"``

-^ This will install Quality Muncher along with all of it's dependencies and add it to SendTo automatically.
+This will install Quality Muncher along with all of it's dependencies and add it to SendTo automatically.

 # Usage
 Right click on your video, hover over "Send to" and select QualityMuncher.bat

 After that, follow the prompts it gives you.
 Please try not to use any "poison" characters (spaces, slashes, commas, some symbols) as it will cause the file to malfunction.
 If you have any issues or questions, dm me on discord.

-Please answer the prompts correctly and read carefully.
+Please answer the prompts correctly and read carefully, as answering incorrectly may cause errors or crashes.

-*note: videos with a lot of movement will look significantly worse than more stationary videos due to how bitrate works*

 # Examples